MAPCATcom/mapcat-angular-openlayers/README.md

 # -- Work in progress, not ready for use yet. --

-# Rendering MapCat maps from a React application with Leaflet
+# Rendering MapCat maps from an Angular 5 application with OpenLayers

-This is a sample project showing how to render a map in a React web application.
-It's using [Leaflet](http://leafletjs.com/) and [react-leaflet](https://github.com/PaulLeCam/react-leaflet) for rendering the tiles served by the MapCat API.
+This is a sample project showing how to render a map in an Angular 5 web application.
+It's using [OpenLayers](https://openlayers.org/) for rendering the tiles served by the MapCat API.

 The language of this project is TypeScript and it is built with Webpack and SCSS.